 Last year, All Souls Choir sang at St Paul’s Cathedral for the NSPCC carol service.

-This term our school value is Peace.
+This term our school value is Forgiveness.

 We explore together: